Luca-Engel/Computer_Graphics/RT2_light_rays/readme.txt

 Implement Lighting Models: Task RT2.1
 - Approach:
     - lighting() method: First, we need to implement the diffuse component which is the same for both the Blinn-Phong and the Phong models.
-Then, we need to make sure we are on the correct side of the light (if not there should be no illumination) and we then compute the specular component according to which model we want to use (because the specular components aren't the same in the Blinn-Phong and Phong models).
+Then, we need to make sure we are on the correct side of the light (if not there should be no illumination, i.e., if we are looking at the uniluminated part of the object) and we then compute the specular component according to which model we want to use (because the specular components aren't the same in the Blinn-Phong and Phong models).
 But before doing that, we need to make sure that the reflected light shines towards the camera.
 Finally we return the output color which is the sum of the specular component and the diffuse component.
     - render_lighting() method: this method gives us the light in the scene using ray-tracing.
 Therefore, we need to first check if